OlegNovikov.com

 Fixed focal length (prime) vs. zoom lenses

-Zoom lenses first appeared in the sixties and ever since then have been becoming increasingly popular.
-As of now, they by far outsell fixed focal length (ffl) lenses and the majority of new 35mm DSLR cameras come with zoom lenses.
-In the early stages there was a significant image quality gap between ffl and zoom lenses but with the help of the computer-assisted lens design as well as modern multi-coatings, this gap is far narrower now and some zoom lenses are truly outstanding in terms of optical performance.
-In theory, zoom lenses might completely replace ffl lenses at some point; in practice, however, this is unlikely to happen in the foreseeable future.
-In my view, there are two main reasons for this - first, there is still a considerable image quality difference between the two types of lenses and, second, in my opinion more importantly, zoom and ffl lenses impose different approaches towards the photographic process.
+Zoom lenses first appeared in the sixties and have been becoming increasingly popular ever since then.
+As of now, they by far outsell fixed–focal–length (FFL) lenses and the majority of new 35mm DSLR cameras come with zoom lenses.
+In the early stages there was a significant image quality gap between FFL and zoom lenses but with the help of the computer–assisted lens design as well as modern multi–coatings, this gap is far narrower now and some zoom lenses are truly outstanding in terms of optical performance.
+In theory, zoom lenses might completely replace FFL lenses at some point; in practice, however, this is unlikely to happen in the foreseeable future—let us see why.

 Convenience and flexibility go a long way

-The main advantage of zoom lenses is their incorporation of a continuous range of focal lengths in one lens, which, of course, transforms into flexibility and convenience.
-One zoom lens replaces a number of ffl lenses; it allows quickly and conveniently zoom in and out, which saves time on changing lenses as well as being important for shooting events and action; it also allows to exactly frame the image when movement is restricted by objective factors.
-This convenience comes at a cost, though.
-The pro-level zoom lenses, which can deliver image quality that is on par with that of ffl lenses, are very bulky, expensive and heavy (their cost and weight often is greater than the total cost and weight of the several ffl lenses they replace!), so that their very point of convenience is somewhat jeopardized.
-As to the "prosumer" and "consumer" zoom lenses which are not as bulky and reasonably priced, their overall optical quality, unfortunately, remains far inferior to the quality of ffl lenses.
-By and large, it is true to say that some zoom lenses are very good and a lot of them are quite bad, while some ffl lenses are not so good but most of them are very fine.
+The main advantage of zoom lenses is incorporation of a continuous range of focal lengths in one lens, which transforms into flexibility and convenience.
+One zoom lens can replace a number of FFL lenses in terms of focal lengths and allows to quickly and conveniently change focal length settings.
+This saves time on changing lenses and is important for shooting events or action; it also allows for exact framing when movement is restricted.
+However, this convenience comes at a cost.
+Pro–level zoom lenses that can deliver image quality on par with that of FFL lenses are very bulky, expensive and heavy (their cost and weight often are greater than the total cost and weight of the several FFL lenses that they replace!); thus, the very point of their convenience is somewhat jeopardized.
+As to the "prosumer" and "consumer" zoom lenses that are not as bulky and reasonably priced, their overall optical quality, unfortunately, remains inferior to the quality of FFL lenses.
+By and large, it is true to say that some zoom lenses are very good and a lot of them are quite bad, while some FFL lenses are not so good but most of them are very fine.

 Not as fast...

-As a rule, ffl lenses are considerably faster - the best pro-level zooms have a constant maximum aperture of f/2.8, which is as good as it gets with zooms, while with ffl lenses f/2.8 is considered rather average if not exactly slow, and many popular focal lengths have f/1.8 and f/1.4 designs.
-Some ffl lenses even go up to f/1, albeit at the cost of bulkiness and very high price.
+As a rule, FFL lenses are considerably faster—the best pro–level zooms have a constant maximum aperture of f/2.8, which is as good as it gets with zooms; in case of FFL lenses, on the other hand, f/2.8 is considered rather average if not exactly slow, and many popular focal lengths have f/1.8 and f/1.4 designs.
+Some FFL lenses even go up to f/1, albeit at the cost of bulkiness and very high price.

 ...and even slower

-In many cases, if a ffl lens and a zoom lens have the same maximum aperture, the ffl lens might actually be faster than the zoom lens.
-This happens due to the fact that f-stops are actually about geometry, i.e. about the geometric relationship between the focal length and the size of diaphragm opening, while actual light transmission values are measured in t-stops (which are not shown on most lenses) - and two lenses do not necessarily transmit the same amount of light at the same f-stop!
-In other words, all lenses have the same f-stops, but at the same aperture they might transmit different amount of light due to the light transmission losses, which results from lens internal light reflections and absorptions.
-Obviously, the more elements a lens has, the more light is lost in transmission and the slower the lens becomes at any given f-stop.
-With the ffl lenses the difference between f and t stops is practically negligible because they normally have a relatively small number of optical elements and not much light is lost in transmission.
-In zoom lenses, however, which normally have at least twice as many elements as ffl lenses do, the difference might be 1/3 stops or even up to 2/3 stops.
-In this case, not only is your lens slower than you think, but this might also present a serious problem if you use a hand-held meter as all your images shall be underexposed.
-With built-in TTL metering, however, this is accounted for automatically and, due to this, you would not even be aware that your f/2.8 zoom lens is actually slower!
+In some cases, if a FFL lens and a zoom lens at the same focal length setting have the same maximum aperture, the FFL lens might actually be faster than the zoom lens.
+This might happen due to the fact that f–stops are about geometry, i.e. about the geometric relationship between the focal length and the size of the diaphragm opening, while actual light transmission values are measured in t–stops (they are not shown on most lenses)—and two lenses do not necessarily transmit the same amount of light at the same f–stop!
+In other words, all lenses have the same f–stops, but at a given aperture they might transmit different amount of light due to the light transmission losses, which result from lens internal light reflections and absorptions.
+Obviously, the more elements a lens has, the more light is lost in transmission and the slower the lens becomes at any given f–stop.
+With the FFL lenses the difference between f and t stops is practically negligible because they normally have a relatively small number of optical elements and not much light is lost in transmission.
+In zoom lenses, however, which normally have at least twice as many elements as FFL lenses do, the difference might be 1/3 stops or even up to 2/3 stops.
+In this case, not only is your lens slower than you think, but this might also present a problem if you use a hand–held meter as all your images will be underexposed.
+With built–in TTL metering, however, this is accounted for automatically and, due to this, you would not even be aware that your zoom lens is actually slower than you think.

-You might easily check this effect through the following procedure.
-First, mount an ffl lens and determine exposure for a given subject area under a certain lighting condition using your camera's built-in TTL meter (in shutter-priority mode).
-Then mount a zoom lens and determine exposure for the same subject area under the same lighting conditions with the same pre-set shutter speed.
-In the latter case, does the meter show the same f-stop?
-If yes, that means that the zoom does not have significant light transmission loss; if no, i.e. if the meter indicates a longer exposure, that means that the lens transmits less light than the ffl lens (the difference in f-stop readings is that variation) and the meter compensates for it automatically by imposing a longer exposure.
+You can easily check this effect through the following procedure.
+First, mount an FFL lens and determine exposure for a given subject area under certain lighting conditions using your camera's built–in TTL meter in shutter–priority mode; take note of the apperture suggested by the camera.
+Then mount a zoom lens and determine exposure for the same subject area under the same lighting conditions with the same pre–set shutter speed.
+In the latter case, does the meter suggest using the same f–stop?
+If yes, that means that the zoom does not have significant light transmission losses; if no, i.e. if the meter indicates a longer exposure, the lens transmits less light than the FFL lens (the difference in f–stop readings is that variation) and the meter of your camera automatically compensates for it by imposing a longer exposure.

 What is with the variable maximum aperture?

-It is only pro-level zoom lenses that have a constant maximum aperture at all focal lengths - most other zoom lenses have a variable maximum aperture (usually in the range of f/2.8 through f/5.6).
+It is only pro–level zoom lenses that have a constant maximum aperture at all focal lengths—most other zoom lenses have a variable maximum aperture (usually in the range of f/2.8 through f/5.6).
 This has two disadvantages.
-First, it simply is extremely inconvenient as you never know what the maximum aperture at any given focal length is.
-I mostly shoot in aperture-priority mode and the lack of constant maximum aperture is really frustrating to me.
-Second, if at a given focal length the maximum aperture is slower than f/2.8, then it means that the lens is actually very slow here as there might be a difference between f and t values as described above and, apart from this, one normally would need to stop the lens down one, or, ideally, two stops to get better image quality.
+First, it simply is very inconvenient as you never know what the maximum aperture at any given focal length is.
+I mostly shoot in aperture–priority mode and the lack of constant maximum aperture is really frustrating to me.
+Second, if the maximum aperture at a given focal length is slower than f/2.8 then the viewfinder view will not be as bright and autofocus performance might be influenced, too.

 Seeing the world differently

 All of the above are mainly technical considerations.
-They, of course, are all very significant, but, in my view, it is of a far greater importance that ffl and zoom lenses impose quite different approaches towards composition.
-They make the photographer have a very different perspective on things and perception of the world.
+They, of course, are significant but, in my mind, it is of a far greater importance that FFL and zoom lenses impose quite different shooting approaches—they make the photographer have a very different perspective on things and perception of the world.

 Zoom lenses are wonderful tools if used properly.
 Many photographers, however, become victims of convenience and misuse them.
 Apart from exact framing under restricted movement, the whole point of using different focal lengths is perspective control.
 That means that one should first decide what perspective effect he wants to achieve and then choose a corresponding focal length and shooting position.
 When using zoom lenses, however, many forget about perspective effects and zoom in and out to just conveniently frame an image.

-In my experience, unless you have a very clear and strict attitude towards zoom lenses usage, they also might often stimulate a mindless approach towards seeing things and composition - you look at a scene before your eyes and then zoom in and out to see if anything good comes out of it.
+In my experience, unless you have a very strict attitude towards using zoom lenses, they might impose a mindless approach towards seeing things and composition—they make you look at a scene before your eyes and then zoom in and out to see if anything good comes out of it.
 You kind of tend to lazily observe if the zoom lens can make something out of a scene before you have actually seen anything in it.

-Ffl lenses, on the other hand, predispose me to "see" but not just "look", they make me make an effort to first discover something before my eyes and only then look at it through the camera's viewfinder.
-With time you learn to see the world as each focal length does and each time you mount a different focal length lens on to your camera, your mind almost switches into a different perceptive mode.
-On certain occasions this allows me to have only one ffl lens with me and feel no anxiety about not being able to use lots of different focal lengths.
+FFL lenses, on the other hand, predispose me to see and not just look, they make me make an effort to first discover something before my eyes and only then look at it through the camera's viewfinder.
+With time you learn to see the world as each focal length does and each time you mount a different focal length lens on your camera, your mind switches into a different perceptive mode.
+On certain occasions this allows me to have only one FFL lens with me and feel no anxiety about not being able to use lots of different focal lengths.
 It also allows me to comprehend how people could produce very fine photography in the sixties, the fifties, and even earlier.
 I personally find all this very stimulating and rewarding.

 Conclusions

-So, what to choose - ffl or zoom lenses?
-This question has to be answered by each photographer depending on his style of photography as well as considering all the factors outlined above.
-It is important to keep in mind, though, that ffl and zoom lenses are not entirely contradictory - in many cases they are supplementary and one might use both for different purposes - as they say, horses for courses.
-As far as I am concerned, I use zoom lenses with my DSLRs when speed and convenience are the first priority; for serious and art work I use medium format film with ffl lenses.
+So, what to choose—FFL or zoom lenses?
+This question has to be answered by each photographer depending on his style of photography and considering all the factors outlined above.
+It is important to keep in mind, though, that FFL and zoom lenses are not entirely contradictory—in many cases they are supplementary and one might use both for different purposes—as they say, horses for courses.
+As far as I am concerned, I use zoom lenses with my DSLRs when speed of shooting and convenience are importan; for contemplative and meticulous art work I use medium format film with FFL lenses.